Top 10 German Cities

 • High competition for English-speaking roles as this is where most English speakers look first

-• Dirtier compared to other large cities in Germany
+• Streets are dirtier compared to other large cities in Germany

 • Some areas like Neukölln are very densely populated